 - Wash mint leaves and shake dry.
 Tightly roll them together and then thinly slice into ribbons.

-- Scatter pine nuts and serve immediately.
+- Then scatter pine nuts and mint leaves.

 - If not serving a vegan salad, you can substitute rice malt syrup with honey if not available.

-- Dress salad when ready to serve otherwise the salad may become too watery.
+- Dress salad when ready to serve; otherwise, the salad may become too watery.

 *Disclaimer: Nutritional information provided is an estimate only and generated by an online calculator.

 Disclaimer: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no additional cost to you.